RafaelPagotto/RafaelPagotto/README.md

 I have junior experience in front-end web development and SQL databases.

 In addition, I hold a Bachelor's degree in Psychology with specializations in child psychology and Applied Behavior Analysis (ABA).
-I believe technology should not only generate capital but also serve society considering cultural, economic, and social diversities, with the aim of making a positive impact on the lives of individuals.
+I believe technology should serve society considering cultural, economic, and social diversities, with the aim of making a positive impact on the lives of individuals.

 ----------------------------------------------------------------------------------------------------------------------------------------------